 - Converse with each sales representative individually to discuss their personal goals.
 Having one-on-one conversations allows them to understand the goals better, clear doubts or concerns, and mutually agree with them.

 - Schedule follow-up meetings regularly to stay up-to-date with all the salespeople and their feelings regarding their compensation.
-It is also important to provide them avenues to raise issues and concerns whenever required.
+It is also important to provide them with avenues to raise issues and concerns whenever required.

 As a sales enablement group, your job will be to create trust by keeping your sales team in the loop, which could be by giving them real-time access to relevant and accurate data.